atelon/atelon-utils/docs/README.md

 ## Testing

-Use Visual Studio Code to run commands: compose-up-test, compose-down-test.
+Use Visual Studio Code to run commands: app-test.

 ## License